-- A minimum of 350 additional new homes a year until the London Plan is reviewed, and a minimum of 600 a year (of which 200 will be affordable) thereafter for a 10 year period to 2021; - 2. $60,000m^2$ of office floorspace to 2028; - 3.
+- 1. A minimum of 350 additional new homes a year until the London Plan is reviewed, and a minimum of 585 net additional dwellings a year based on the overall housing target of 5.850 net additional units; of which a minimum maximum of 600 a year (of which 200 units a year will be affordable) thereafter for a 10 year period to 2021; - 2.
+60,000m2 of office floorspace to 2028; - 3.
 26,150m2 of comparison retail floorspace to 2015 in the south of the Borough; - 4.
 Infrastructure as set out in the infrastructure plan, including through developer contributions.
-To deliver this the Council has, in this document:

-- a. allocated strategic sites with the capacity for a minimum of 5300 dwellings; - allocated in the strategic sites of Kensal and Earl's Court Exhibition Centre a minimum of 20,000m2 business floorspace to meet identified unmet demand above the existing permissions; - c. identified in the south of the Borough sufficient small sites with the potential for retail development to demonstrate identified retail needs of the Borough can be met; - d. set out current infrastructure requirements, to be updated as part of the regular infrastructure plan review process.
+To deliver this the Council has, in this document: - a. allocated strategic sites with the capacity for a minimum of 5300 dwellings; - allocated in the strategic sites of Kensal and Earl's Court Exhibition Centre a minimum of 20,000m2 business floorspace to meet identified unmet demand above the existing permissions; - identified in the south of the Borough sufficient small sites with the potential for retail development to demonstrate identified retail needs of the Borough can be met; - d. set out current infrastructure requirements, to be updated as part of the regular infrastructure plan review process.